 Will My Dental Implants Discolor?
 What Factors You Should Consider Today

 Everyone wants a healthy smile with white and straight teeth.
 After all, a great smile can leave a good impression on everyone you come across.
-This means losing a tooth can have deteriorating effects on your self-confidence.
+This means losing a tooth can have deteriorating effects on your cosmetic health and self-confidence.
 However, dental implants have made it possible to regain that great smile when you lose a tooth.

 That being said, you still need to take care of dental implants in order to maintain a natural look.
 Despite the fact that they won’t suffer decay or cavities like real teeth, they may become stained or cracked if they are not well cared for.
 According to research, about half the population (48%) are unhappy with their teeth with discolored teeth as the main reason for being unhappy.
 Here’s what you should know about dental implants and how they become discolored in the first place.

 Do dental implants discolor?

 Dental implants are usually made from ceramic porcelain materials that are resistant to stains.
 This means that the dental implants will not stain as long as you maintain the glaze on the surface of the implant.
 However, if you polish them with abrasive materials or treat them with acid fluoride treatments, the surface will grow rough.
 This puts them at a greater risk of becoming discolored.
 If you have dental implants, use a soft toothbrush and a gentle toothpaste for daily use to prevent damage.

 Despite the fact that dental implants may not discolor, the dental bonding material that holds them in place is susceptible to discoloration.
 It is not uncommon for people to experience staining around the edges of their implants.
 When this happens, a professional polish by a professional dentist is necessary to remove the stains and restore the tooth’s natural beauty.

 How do you take care of your dental implants at home?